Georgia – Saving For College in 2023

-Georgia has it's own state-operated 529 plan called Path2College 529 Plan.
-It is important to note that your child does not have to go to a GA college or university in order to use this savings account.
+Georgia has its own state-operated 529 plan called Path2College 529 Plan.
+It is important to note that your child does not have to go to a GA college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Georgia College Costs & Trends